 Note: Even if the driver is uninsured, they still may have to pay for your damages out-of-pocket—so don’t give up if the motorist doesn’t have insurance.

-Will I have to take the driver to court?
+Will you have to take the driver to court?

 In most cases, probably not.
 Many times, these types of claims can be settled without the need to go to court.
 Your attorney will file an insurance claim with the driver’s insurance policy and work to negotiate a fair settlement for you from there.
 In rarer cases, a pedestrian case may go to court.
 In that case, it really helps to have a lawyer on your side to fight for the full amount you need and deserve to move on.

 Pedestrian accidents can be scary, painful, and overwhelming.
 If you were hit by a car as a pedestrian, you’re entitled to the settlement you need to recover.
 At John Foy & Associates, our experienced and compassionate lawyers are here to help.
-We’d like to offer you a FREE consultation to discuss your case.
 Give us a call at 404-400-4000 or complete the form to your right today for your free consultation.